-Life As an Adapted Physical Education Specialist
+What is an Adapted Physical Education Specialist?

-Job Description: Provide individualized physical education instruction or services to children, youth, or adults with exceptional physical needs due to gross motor developmental delays or other impairments.
+Position Description Provide individualized physical education instruction or services to children, youth, or adults with exceptional physical needs due to gross motor developmental delays or other impairments.

 Below is a list of the skills most Adapted Physical Education Specialists say are important on the job.